Wilfred/elisp-refs/README.md

 New features are carefully measured to ensure performance does not get worse.

-See refs-bench.el for more details.
+See elisp-refs-bench.el for more details.

 ## Changelog